-The Malaria Centre was established in 1998 to facilitate interdisciplinary research at the School, to support links with research in malaria endemic countries and to provide an authoritative academic voice on malaria.
+The Malaria Centre was established in 1998 to facilitate interdisciplinary research at the School, to support links with research in malaria endemic countries and to further the goal of malaria elimination worldwide.

 Who we are